boxdropper/HL2-GamepadUI-Mapbase/README.md

 Provided in `game/bin` is a copy of GameUI for SDK 2013 with the modifications you can use, unfortunately the code for this cannot be provided.

  `IsSteamDeck()` currently returns a check for -gamepadui on the startup parameters.
 This can be modified as needed.

+## Known Issues

+- "SlideySlide" element can not be interacted with using the Mouse, only Movement Inputs.
+- Joysticks and Trigger Axis inputs from Gamepads are not detected.

 ## Credits